 4) prepare and plan for the transition from college to the world of work and further education.

-Good advising prepares students for careers and appropriate graduate education.
+- Good advising prepares students for careers and appropriate graduate education.
 We succeed as a College to the extent that our students go on to productive and rewarding careers that suit their skills, interests, and values.
-Good advising recognizes and works towards this goal.
+Good advising recognizes and works toward this goal.

 P. O. Box 1773, Carlisle, PA 17013-2896